-- (a) The common stock is readily tradable on an established securities market in the United States (such as the New York Stock Exchange); - (b) We are not a PFIC for the taxable year during which the dividend is paid or the immediately preceding taxable year (see the discussion below under"-PFIC Status"); - (c) You own our common stock for more than 60 days in the 121-day period beginning 60 days before the date on which the common stock becomes ex-dividend: - (d) You are not under an obligation to make related payments with respect to positions in substantially similar or related property; and - (e) Certain other conditions are met.
+- (a) the common stock or Series B Preferred Shares on which the dividends are paid are readily tradable on an established securities market in the United States (such as the NYSE); - (b) we are not a PFIC for the taxable year during which the dividend is paid or the immediately preceding taxable year (see the discussion below under "-PFIC Status"); - (c) you own our stock for more than (x) in the cases where the dividends on the Series B Preferred Shares are attributable to a period or periods aggregating in excess of 366 days, 90 days in the 181-day period beginning 90 days before the date on which the Series B Preferred Shares become ex-dividend or (y) in all other cases, 60 days in the 121-day period beginning 60 days before the date on which the stock becomes ex-dividend: - (d) you are not under an obligation to make related payments with respect to positions in substantially similar or related property; and - (e) certain other conditions are met.

 Special rules may apply to any "extraordinary dividend."
-Generally, an extraordinary dividend is a dividend in an amount that is equal to (or in excess of) 10% of your adjusted tax basis (or fair market value in certain circumstances) in a share of our common stock.
-If we pay an "extraordinary dividend" on our common stock that is treated as "qualified dividend income" and if you are an individual, estate or trust, then any loss you derive from a subsequent sale or exchange of such common stock will be treated as long-term capital loss to the extent of such dividend.
+Generally, an extraordinary dividend is: (1) a dividend in an amount that is equal to (or in excess of) (x) 10%, in the case of common stock, or (y) 5%, in the case of the Series B Preferred Shares, of your adjusted tax basis in (or the fair market value of, in certain circumstances) a share of our stock or (2) dividends received within a one year period that, in the aggregate, equal or exceed 20% of your adjusted tax basis in (or fair market value of in certain circumstances) a share of our stock.
+If we pay an "extraordinary dividend" on our stock that is treated as "qualified dividend income" and if you are an individual, estate or trust, then any loss you derive from a subsequent sale or exchange of such stock will be treated as long-term capital loss to the extent of such dividend.